kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Sample2: Visual Testing in Chronos mode

-The second example.
+Second example.
 We will write a Test Case in Katalon Studio that visits the [http://demoaut-mimic.kazurayam.com/](http://demoaut-mimic.kazurayam.com/).
 The top page displays a current timestamp in the unit of seconds.
 So everytime you retrieve this page, the page changes slightly at the timestamp portion.

-*Is the current page of a web system identical to what it was previously; 5 minutes ago, 3 hours ago, or 1 day ago, etc?* --- this is what I want the second example to sho me.
+The second example will show you *How is the current page of a web system different from what it was previously since 5 minutes ago, 3 hours ago, or 2 days ago?
+I want to see the differences in HTML code, not only visually as screenshots comparison.*

 #### (1) Test Case